TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 P-61 Flaps and Spoillerons:

-The P-61 has normal Flaps, max.
-60º lowered, and are as well at the inner- as at the outerwing section, so total 4.
+They can be lowered max.
+60º, and are as well at the inner- as at the outerwing section, so total 4.

 The spoilerons are laminated, in a halfround and tapered moulding, of 3 sheets 0,4 ply, and between them carboncloth + epoxy.